vickdayaram/deep-dev-blog/content/blog/3-sum-closest/index.md

 The two pointer approach pattern we used here can be used for a variety of other problems similar to this one.
 It's a great one to have in your tool belt.

-Shout out to [educative.io](https://www.educative.io/learn), specifically their course Grokking the coding interview: Pattern for coding questions.
-Their course has been tremendously helpful in my development when tackling these questions.
-Highly recommend them if you are looking to sharpen your skills.

 Hope you found this walk through helpful.
 If you take one thing away from this I hope it's the planning piece.
 Take the time to plan.
 It's a habit that will help you as an engineer, and life in general.